100% FREE TO USE

 College of Education, University of Massachusetts Amherst

 Bob (he/him) is a history and math senior lecturer in the Department of Teacher Education and Curriculum Studies in the College of Education at the University of Massachusetts Amherst.
-Bob and Sharon co-created 4mality, which is the earlier version of Usable Math.
+Bob is the creative math content creator and storytelling artist behind Usable Math.

 Sai Gattupalli